Skip to content

 • config.json

-The folder naming directly indicates the benchmark setting, e.g.:
+The folder naming directly indicates the benchmark task, for example:

 Pretrained_Model/GAN/random_dense_feature/